For Michael Larson of Orono, being in the restaurant business has been a lifelong career.

 The restaurant is open for lunch and dinner seven days a week.
 It opens at 11 a.m., but does not have a fixed closing time yet.
 Larson said he wants to see how the first few weeks go and when busy times are to determine a closing time.

-The Eat Shop will be offering Sunday brunch that will begin at 10 a.m. on Sundays.
+Starting in a few weeks the Eat Shop will offer Sunday brunch that will begin at 10 a.m. on Sundays.

 You can find more out about the Eat Shop on its Facebook page or by calling 763-270-5929.